What’s the point of having a website when nobody scrolls past your hero image?

 Doesn’t repel your audience because you’re never giving them what they don’t want

-Helps clarify instead of confusing the reader
+Helps clarify instead of confusing the reader with unwanted information

 Appeals to the person you’re writing for (imagine the horror of your reader not understanding you.
 Phew!)